department-of-veterans-affairs/va.gov-team/platform/cms/research/accelerated-publishing.md

 *What question(s) do you hope to be able to answer after completing this research?*

 - How quickly do users expect their content appear on VA.gov after saving as published?
 - What kinds of time pressures exist for various users and products when trying to get their content out there?
+(For example, deadline pressures from stakeholders, the need to get timely content to Veterans, emergency situations.)
 - Where do editors experience confusion or difficulty in the current publishing workflow?
-- How do the proofing page and preview features enhance or impede the current publishign workflow?
+- How do the proofing page and preview features enhance or impede the current publishing workflow?
-- Would a scheduled publishing feature change users' needs for accelerating publishing?
+- Would a scheduled publishing feature change the extent of users' needs for accelerating publishing?

 **Hypothesis**

 *What is your hypothesis for this research?*

 - A significant number of CMS editors expect the application to perform like commercial content publishing applications, such as Wordpress or even Facebook.
+- Despite good training, the "decoupled" idea and the idea of a delay is difficult to retain for many editors.
 - The current publishing delay is a problem for a significant number of editors working with timely content, such as banner alerts, news releases, or content related to a new policy.
 - The option to schedule publishing would greatly improve some editor's workflow and help them accomplish their content goals.
 - The CMS application's proofing page and preview features only partially mitigate the need for better system feedback in the interface.